 Free Lycamobile to Lycamobile calls with no flagfall

-Calls to US/Portugal/UK/Ireland Lycamobile are absolutely Free with No flagfall.
+Calls to 17 countries offering Lycamobile is absolutely Free with No flagfall.

 * Includes these international destinations: USA, Canada, New Zealand, Austria, Spain, Belgium, Denmark, France, Germany, Ireland, Norway, Netherlands, Poland, Portugal, Sweden, Switzerland, UK, Finland.